Respond • Recover • Prevent

 Do these steps as soon as possible.

-• Document all transactions and communications.
+• Document transactions and communications.

 Business & Vendor Fraud